Realtime Hub Pattern

 "name": "liveDashboard",

-"description": "Real-time dashboard hub that streams backend metrics and events to viewers"
+"description": "Real-time dashboard streaming backend metrics and events"

 },